plewis/plewis.github.io/phylogenetics/lab-ape.md

 Yule trees are more balanced, with mean Colless index 39 versus 81 for PDA

-apTreeshape provides one more function (<tt>likelihood.test</tt>) that performs a likelihood ratio test of the PDA model against the Yule model null hypothesis.
+apTreeshape provides one more function (`likelihood.test`) that performs a likelihood ratio test of the PDA model against the Yule model null hypothesis.
 This test says that we cannot reject the null hypothesis of a Yule model in favor of the PDA model:

     likelihood.test(ts)